carinacsam/GoogleSTEP2021/6.MallocChallenge/real_malloc/HW06DesignDoc.md

     2. Add the new memory  to the free list
     3. Call malloc again

-4. If pointer is the beginning of the allocated object
+4. After finding the best fit slot
     1. Set pointer equal to best_fit_metadata + 1
     2. Set best_fit_metadata-> size equal to size
     3. Remove the memory slot from free list